alexharri/website/posts/icelandic-developer-survey-2024.md

 ## Putting context to the salary numbers

-Salary numbers are interesting, but there are other important factors which cannot be captured in raw salary numbers.
-The following chapters will discuss taxes, employer-provided benefits and work-life balance in Iceland.
+Salary numbers are interesting, but there are other important factors that cannot be captured in raw salary numbers.
+The following chapters will discuss taxes, employer-provided benefits, and work-life balance in Iceland.

 ### Taxes